Logo

 Later, on The Johnny Cash Show, he continued telling stories of Native-American plight, both in song and through short films, such as the history of the Trail of Tears.

-In 1966, in response to his activism, Johnny Cash was adopted by the Seneca Nation's Turtle Clan.
+In 1966, in recognition of his activism, Johnny Cash was adopted by the Seneca Nation's Turtle Clan.

 Johnny Cash performed benefits in 1968 at the Rosebud Reservation, close to the historical landmark of the massacre at Wounded Knee, to raise money to help build a school.